BabylonJS/Documentation/content/contribute/toBabylon/validationTests.md

 ## Introduction

+NOTE: This page requires revision.
+If you have any questions, please ask in the [forum](https://forum.babylonjs.com/).

 Validation tests are visual tests that check that the rendering of a selection of playgrounds / demos are not broken by some of your changes.

 You should normally simply run them as part of the standard build, or manually by browsing [http://localhost:1338/tests/validation](http://localhost:1338/tests/validation).